kamilkisiela/graphql-hive/docs/TESTING.md

 If you are having issues with running Docker images, follow these instructions:

-1. Make sure you have latest Docker installed.
+1. Make sure you have the latest Docker installed.
 1. Make sure no containers are running (`docker ps` and then `docker stop CONTAINER_ID`).
 1. Delete the local volume used for testing, it's located under `.hive` directory.
 1. Try to run `docker system prune` to clean all the Docker images, containers, networks and caches.